-Figure 11 Portfolio in-use energy demand scaled by engagements share of property value distributed by age of buildings (Source: Eika, Multiconsult).
+Figure 10 Portfolio in-use energy demand scaled by engagements share of property value distributed by age of buildings (Source: Eika, Multiconsult).

-4.3 Calculated CO2-emissions related to in use energy demand
+4.3 Calculated CO2-emissions related to operational energy demand

 The CO2-emissions resulting from in use energy demand in residential buildings depends to a large degree on the age of the building.
 This again is due to two factors; the differences in energy efficiency requirements in the building code, and development in the predominant solutions and energy sources for heating in new buildings.
 Examples of the latter are direct electric heating, various types of heat pumps, bio energy and district heating.
-Figure 12 illustrates the specific CO2-emissions in the Norwegian residential building stock.
+Since the Norwegian buildings are predominantly heated by electricity, where the system boundary for power produced is placed heavily influences the emission factor.
+In these calculations an average for the three years 2019, 2020 and 2021 (last year report used a two-year average) indicate factors of 245 and 8 gCO2/kWh for European and Norwegian mix respectively.
+This is slightly less than the factors from the 2021 due to reduced carbon intensity in the production mix.
+The reason for using an average is to better measure the portfolio, rather than the year to year fluctuating power production mix.
+The factors used in this section differs from the green portfolio impact assessment in chapter 6.2 where a lifecycle average emission factor is used.
+Figure 11 and Figure 12 illustrate the specific CO2-emissions in the Norwegian residential building stock dependent on whether it is calculated based on a Norwegian power production mix or a European power production mix.